Nicolaas Jouwe

 Nicolaas Jouwe (24 November 1923 – 16 September 2017) was a Papuan leader who was selected to be vice president of the New Guinea Council that governed the Dutch colony of Netherlands New Guinea.
 As the president of the New Guinea Council was the Dutch civil servant Frits Sollewijn Gelpke, Jouwe was the highest ranking Papuan politician in the colony.

-During Japanese occupation, He alongside Johan Ariks, Frans Kaisiepo and Markus Kaisiepo were member of Japanese Kenpeitai.
-In 1945 he was listed as among the students in school of bestuur in Kota NICA (Jayapura), which became the first generation of Papuan elites.
+During Japanese occupation, he – alongside Johan Ariks, Frans Kaisiepo and Markus Kaisiepo – were members of the Japanese Kenpeitai.
+In 1945, he was listed as among the students in school of bestuur in Kota NICA (Jayapura), which became the first generation of Papuan elites.
 Among the school students were Frans Kaisiepo, Lukas Rumkoren, Yan Waromi, Cornelis Krey, Marthen Indey, Silas Papare, G. Saweri, Samuel D. Kawab.
-On 31 August 1945, during Queen Wilhelminna birthday celebration in Bosnik (East Biak), Jouwe, which at the time was known as Indonesian nationalist, alongside Corinus Krey, Frans Kaisiepo, Marcus Kaisiepo alongside others was meeting in Lukas Rumkorem’s house and instead celebrate Indonesian independence ceremony.
+On 31 August 1945, during Queen Wilhelminna birthday celebration in Bosnik (East Biak), Jouwe, who at the time was known as an Indonesian nationalist, alongside Corinus Krey, Frans Kaisiepo, Marcus Kaisiepo alongside others was meeting in Lukas Rumkorem's house and instead celebrate Indonesian independence ceremony.
 He was also a member of Komite Indonesia Merdeka (KIM), a branch of organisation supporting indonesian independence in Abepura from Melbourne, although he would later quit after it became Partai Indonesia Merdeka (PIM).

-After Frans Kaisiepo used his participation in Malino Conference to popularise the name "Irian", Dutch authorities did not send any Papuan representative in the follow up Denpasar Conference which was held from 7–24 December 1946, even though on 12 December 1946, Nicolaas Jouwe, Marthen Indey, and Corinus Krey protested this decision and sent a telegram to van Mook in Denpasar to oppose the formation of the State of East Indonesia as Western New Guinea was not eventually included under pressure of Dutch Catholic Party, although van Mook claimed that financial and ethnic issues were the reason.
+After Frans Kaisiepo used his participation in Malino Conference to popularise the name "Irian", Dutch authorities did not send any Papuan representative in the follow-up Denpasar Conference which was held from 7–24 December 1946, even though on 12 December 1946, Nicolaas Jouwe, Marthen Indey, and Corinus Krey protested this decision and sent a telegram to van Mook in Denpasar to oppose the formation of the State of East Indonesia as Western New Guinea was not eventually included under pressure of Dutch Catholic Party, although van Mook claimed that financial and ethnic issues were the reason.
 In 1947, Jouwe and Markus Kaisiepo were involved in a disagreement with PKII leader, Silas Papare, which led Papare to move to Java.

-In a broader effort to dissociate Papua elite movement with the broader Indonesian movement, Dutch colonial authority remove Colonel Abdulkadir Widjojoatmodjo and began to persuade educated papuan elites to change side, among them Nicolaas Jouwe.
+In a broader effort to dissociate Papua elite movement with the broader Indonesian movement, the Dutch authorities removed Colonel Abdulkadir Widjojoatmodjo and began to persuade educated Papuan elites to change side, among them Nicolaas Jouwe.
 In 1949, he was listed among the delegations in Round Table Conference in Den Haag, he was the representative for BFOs for New Guinea.
-In 1951 he was among the papuan leaders that opposed Indonesian efforts to integrate West Irian.
+In 1951 he was among the Papuan leaders that opposed Indonesian efforts to integrate West Irian.
 He was among the founding member of Gerakan Persatuan Nieuw Guinea (GPNG).